What to Wear & Bring During Summer

 What To Wear From Nov 1 to April 30

-We cannot wear street clothes when the water temperature is below 60F.
+Paddling in April?
+The air is warm but the water is still “Sobering” (under 60°F).
+We provide the specialized splash gear you need to stay toasty.
+We don’t wear street clothes when the water temperature is below 60F.
 We have a full blog on what to wear after summer if you’re ready.

 Wearable Gear